YHKok/tp/docs/DeveloperGuide.md

 2. **Editing a Student**
    - Note: **ALL** the test cases in this section **MUST** be performed on a Student contact or the results cannot be guaranteed.
-   - **Please replace the `<INDEX>` portion of the test case with a valid index of a Student contact in your copy of the address book before running the test case.**
+   - **Please replace the `<INDEX>` portion of the test case with a valid index of a Student contact in your copy of EduConnect before running the test case.**
    - **Prerequisites**:
-      1. There must be 1 existing Parent contact in the address book.
+      1. There must be 1 existing Parent contact in EduConnect.
-      2. There must be 1 existing Student contact in the address book.
+      2. There must be 1 existing Student contact in EduConnect.
    1. Test Case - Editing a Student's Parent (Success)
-      - Note: use the name of any existing parent contact in you address book if you do not have a Parent contact in your address book with the name Klaus Tay.
+      - Note: use the name of any existing parent contact in EduConnect if you do not have a Parent contact in EduConnect with the name Klaus Tay.
       <br>`edit <INDEX> par/Klaus Tay`
       <br>Expected:
       - Sample Success Message: "Edited Person: Tom Jones; Phone: 90001111; Address: 2 Keppel Road #01-05 HarbourFront, Singapore 098635; Role: student; Remark: ; Tags: [math]; Parent: Klaus Tay"
-      - The Student's Parent is updated to Klaus Tay (or whatever Parent's name you put), who already exists in the address book.
+      - The Student's Parent is updated to Klaus Tay (or whatever Parent's name you put), who already exists in EduConnect.
    2. Test Case - Editing a Student's Tags (Success)
       <br>`edit <INDEX> t/math t/science`
       <br>Expected: